milesfrain/purescript-faq/README.md

 ### What questions would you like to see in an FAQ?

-This is a work-in progress, so please suggest addition questions and/or answers.
+This is a work-in-progress, so please suggest addition questions and/or answers.

 ### How do I get started?